 - Salt and ground black pepper

-Rinse the chicken wings, pat dry with a paper towel and place in a large mixing bowl.
+Rinse the chicken wings and pat them dry with a paper towel.
+Place them in a large mixing bowl.

-Squeeze the juice from half of the lemon into a small bowl and add the Italian dressing.
-Make sure the lemon juice is blended well with the salad dressing and pour over chicken wings.
-Cover bowl and place in the refrigerator, for about two hours.
+Squeeze the juice from half of the lemon into a small bowl and mix with the Italian dressing.
+Ensure the lemon juice blends well with the salad dressing and pour it over the chicken wings.
+Cover the bowl and place it in the refrigerator for about two hours.

-Preheat a grill to medium high.
+Preheat the grill to medium-high.
 Place the chicken directly over the fire.
-Pour the marinade into a small container and use to baste the wings every five minutes for the first 15 minutes and then discard the sauce.
+Pour the marinade into a small container and use it to baste the wings every five minutes for the first 15 minutes.
+Discard the sauce after this time.

-A vegetable platter and baked or fried sweet potatoes compliments this dish well.
+This dish pairs wonderfully with a vegetable platter and baked or fried sweet potatoes.

 HONEYED ASIAN SESAME HOT WINGS